Manifest Artist Residency Award 2020/21

 - The presentation of an artist talk to the public at or near the conclusion of the Residency.

-The program is open for application by any serious emerging or established artist, including recent graduates from college art programs.
-It will benefit Manifest's community by providing public exposure to the often unseen working space and practices of artists, serving to eliminate some boundaries to contemporary artmaking which currently may divide the everyday public from the fine visual arts.
+Both programs are open for application by any serious emerging or established artist, including recent graduates from college art programs.
+The MAR program was developed to allow artists to focus on their personal, self-directed studio production with the goal of exhibition, while the SIR program was developed to offer earlier-career artists low-pressure opportunities to further research areas of creative interests, including both studio production, refinement of media skills and art fundamentals, and possibly teaching, as well as to provide a vibrant supporting peer culture.
+Both will benefit Manifest's community by providing the public exposure to the often unseen working space and practices of artists, serving to eliminate some boundaries to contemporary artmaking which currently may divide the everyday public from the fine visual arts.

 International (non-U.S. resident) artists will be responsible for securing their own travel authorization, Visa documents, etc. Manifest cannot secure such authorization, but can provide basic documentation explaining the nature of the residency to any authorities who require it.

-The ideal candidate for the award of the program may be working in any media or genre, but would also make reasonable use of the available life-drawing sessions and/or darkroom facility even if this is ancillary activity to their primary work.
+The ideal candidates for the award of either program may be working in any media or genre suitable for the space provided, but would also make reasonable use of the available Drawing Center life-drawing sessions and/or darkroom facility even if this is ancillary activity to their primary work.
 Suitability for teaching will be considered, but will not be a primary factor in the selection process, and a teaching appointment is not guaranteed.

-The residency studio is adjacent to Manifest Gallery, sharing a common hallway in the same building.
+The Artist Residency studios are adjacent to Manifest Gallery, sharing a common hallway in the same building.
 The studio consists of two north-lit rooms on the first floor and a semi-private hallway usable for display.
-The residency space totals approximately 500 square feet.
+The entire residency space totals approximately 500 square feet.

-The resident artist(s) will be selected by a committee comprised of internal staff, board members, and academic/professional advisors.
+The Resident Artist(s) and Scholar will be selected by a committee comprised of internal staff, board members, and academic/professional advisors.
 Primary criteria for selection will include:

 - Motivation and potential for the creation of excellent new work during residency.

-- The degree to which the individual will benefit from the program and reciprocate with involvement and new positive energy.
+- The degree to which the individual will further develop and benefit from the program and reciprocate with involvement and new positive energy for the culture around Manifest and our communities.

 - The ability of the artist to take full advantage of the opportunity and utilize the program resources to maximize its benefits.

-- Greatly increase the likelihood of future success for the resident artist.
+- Greatly increase the likelihood of future success for the resident artist or scholar.

 - Offer the opportunity to develop drawing or other art-making skills relative to the consistent availability of life drawing models and a darkroom facility, or to explore how life-drawing can relate to other art-making activities.
 (Applicants are NOT required to be figurative artists nor photographers.)